gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 ### One last thing

-This post is pretty long already but I thought I'd still briefly mention how the lighting (or shadows rather) is computed for the particles.
+This post is pretty long already but I thought I'd still briefly mention how the lighting (or shadowing rather) is computed for the particles.
 A commonly used technique for shadowing particle systems is known as [Deep Opacity Maps](https://www.cemyuksel.com/research/deepopacity/).
 These essentially extend traditional shadow maps with depth slices to handle the volumetric nature of the shadowing (required due to our particles being slightly transparent rather than fully opaque).